 Ejection murmurs are due to turbulent forward flow through narrowed or irregular valves or outflow tracts (eg, due to aortic stenosis or pulmonic stenosis).
 They are typically mid systolic and have a crescendo-diminuendo character that usually becomes louder and longer as flow becomes more obstructed.
 The greater the stenosis and turbulence, the longer the crescendo phase and the shorter the diminuendo phase.

 Systolic ejection murmurs may occur without hemodynamically significant outflow tract obstruction and thus do not necessarily indicate a disorder.
 In normal infants and children, flow is often mildly turbulent, producing soft ejection murmurs.
-The elderly often have ejection murmurs due to valve and vessel sclerosis.
+Older patients often have ejection murmurs due to valve and vessel sclerosis.

 Diastolic murmurs are always abnormal; most are early or mid diastolic, but they may be late diastolic (presystolic).
 Early diastolic murmurs are typically due to aortic regurgitation or pulmonic regurgitation.
 Mid diastolic (or early to mid diastolic) murmurs are typically due to mitral stenosis or tricuspid stenosis.
 A late diastolic murmur may be due to rheumatic mitral stenosis in a patient in sinus rhythm.